Glaze VS Wax Over Chalk Paint

 When applied correctly, antique wax creates a warm, soft sheen that highlights the natural textures and details of the furniture.

-In conclusion, antique waxing over chalk painted furniture is a great way to add character, depth, and texture to any piece.
+In conclusion, antique waxing over chalk painted pieces is a great way to add character, depth, and texture to any piece.

-With a little patience and practice, you can easily master this technique and create stunning, one-of-a-kind furniture pieces that will be the envy of all your friends and family.
+With a little patience and practice, you can easily master this technique and create stunning, one of a kind pieces that will be the envy of all your friends and family.

 Glaze VS Wax

-When it comes to creating an antiqued chalk paint finish, there are several factors to consider when choosing between glaze and wax.
+When it comes to creating an antiqued chalk paint finish, there are several factors to consider when choosing between these two.

 Ultimately, the decision will depend on the desired finish, the level of durability needed, and personal preference.